-VE Day 75 at home: how the UK will channel 1945 spirit in lockdown
+VE Day 75 at home: How the UK will channel 1945 spirit in lockdown

+On May 8, 1945 the British public took to the streets and packed Trafalgar Square to celebrate Victory in Europe Day.

-Parties in the streets and crowds cheering in Trafalgar Square marked Victory in Europe Day in 1945, with the British public rejoicing after six long, hard years of war.
+Songs and celebrations rang out as the country marked the end of six long, hard years of war.

-This year, the coronavirus lockdown has meant that hundreds of celebrations planned for the 75th anniversary of the momentous day have had to be cancelled.
+And while this year the coronavirus lockdown has meant that hundreds of celebrations planned for the 75th anniversary have had to be cancelled, others have adapted and are going ahead.

 The PA news agency has spoken to organisations across the UK to get a round-up of how the country will be marking the occasion, be it taking part in the Nation’s Toast, cooking with ration books or planning a #VEDay75stayathome party.